|

 for his friends.”
 (John 15:13)

-And Paul said it like this, “Owe no one
+And Paul said it like this, “Be indebted to

-one who loves another has fulfilled the law.
+he who loves his neighbor has fulfilled the

-yourself.”
-Love does no wrong to a neighbor;
+neighbor as yourself.”
+Love does no wrong to

 The law of Christ, then, is to love God